 Implementing Local Government Data Dictionaries in Automated ETL Pipelines Jump to heading

-The foundation of automated schema mapping is a version-controlled YAML manifest that defines expected fields, data types, cardinality, domain constraints, and tolerance thresholds.
+The foundation of automated enforcement is a version-controlled YAML manifest that defines expected fields, data types, cardinality, domain constraints, fallback routing, and tolerance thresholds.
 Rather than hardcoding validation logic, pipeline engineers externalize dictionary rules into a machine-readable registry.
-This decouples validation from business logic and aligns directly with established Geospatial Schema Architecture & Standards Mapping practices.
+This decouples the published contract from the code that enforces it and lets non-developer GIS staff amend field rules through reviewable pull requests.

-Each field entry explicitly declares mandatory or optional status, acceptable value domains, and fallback routing instructions.
-The following minimal configuration demonstrates a production-ready schema for parcel exports:
+Each field entry explicitly declares mandatory or optional status, acceptable value domains, and fallback behaviour.
+The following manifest demonstrates a production-ready dictionary for parcel exports:

 schema_version: "1.2.0"